Juliet Nightingale: Affair with Nadira Valli and cancer diagnosis

 When Juliet and Peri begin experiencing problems within their relationship, they start seeking advice from matchmaker Nadira Valli (Ashling O'Shea).
 Juliet becomes close to Nadira, meeting her in private in what she intends on being a friendship until attraction forms between them.
-O'Shea said in an interview with Inside Soap that Nadira would never have addressed their chemistry due to being closeted, but Juliet does, and the pair share a kiss.
+O'Shea said in an interview with Inside Soap that Nadira would never have addressed their chemistry due to being closeted, but Juliet does address it, and the pair share a kiss.
 O'Shea confirmed that the kiss would lead to a long-term affair which Nadira would feel bad about due to liking Peri.
 Peri eventually discovers the affair and the pair split.
 Juliet becomes keen to go public with her and Nadira's relationship, who pleads her to keep it a secret.
-However, when Nadira is set to get married to Shaq Qureshi (Omar Malik), Juliet exposes their relationship at the altar.
-However, months into her relationship with Nadira, Juliet kisses Peri.
-Blackshaw was not surprised that Juliet had gone back to Peri and felt it necessary.
-She had sensed that their relationship would be revisited at point, feeling that they "a lot of unfinished business there".
+However, when Nadira is set to marry Shaq Qureshi (Omar Malik), Juliet exposes their relationship at the altar.

-After Hollyoaks' winter 2022 trailer had premiered, viewers began speculating that Juliet had cancer.
-The character then begins feeling tired, dizzy and suffers from numerous headaches, she is seen at the hospital.
-Misbah Maalik (Harvey Virdi) has tests done on Juliet, who wants to leave the hospital.
-However, Misbah suggests she stays, since she suspects that Juliet has cancer.
-She is then diagnosed with lymphoma, a type of blood cancer, which she undergoes chemotherapy for.
+Months into her relationship with Nadira, Juliet kisses Peri.
+Blackshaw was not surprised that Juliet had returned to Peri and felt it necessary.
+She had sensed that their relationship would be revisited at point and felt they "a lot of unfinished business there".
+After Hollyoaks' winter 2022 trailer premiered, viewers began speculating that Juliet had cancer.
+She begins to feel tired, dizzy and suffers from numerous headaches, so she is seen at the hospital.
+Misbah Maalik (Harvey Virdi) has tests done on Juliet and she is then diagnosed with lymphoma, a type of blood cancer, which she undergoes chemotherapy for.
 In a Metro interview, Blackshaw said that the storyline was huge for her.
 She felt grateful to be given "a heavy, emotional topic" that affects so many people.
 Despite her gratuity towards the team, she was worried that she would not be capable of handling such a dark and issue-led storyline.
 She was also worried for the fate of her character as a result of the cancer.
 Although she had initial worries about the story, Blackshaw became proud of her work, which she described as her best on the soap.
 She was also happy to work with a new set of cast members for the story.